3doordigital/SoSensational/plugins/cleantalk-spam-protect/readme.txt

 = Other spam filters =
 * WordPress Landing Pages.
+* WP User Frontend.
 * Any WordPress form (option 'Custom contact forms').

 = Compatible with WordPress cache plugins =
 * W3 Total Cache, Quick Cache, WP Fastest Cache, Hyper Cache, WP Super cache and any other cache plugins.

-= Check existing comments for spam =
-With the help of anti-spam by CleanTalk you can check existing comments, to find and quickly delete spam comments.
+= Check existing comments for spam.
+Bulk comments removal = With the help of anti-spam by CleanTalk you can check existing comments, to find and quickly delete spam comments at once.
 For use this function, go to WP Console->Comments->Find spam comments.

+= Check existing users for spam.
+Bulk accounts removal = With the help of anti-spam by CleanTalk you can check existing comments, to find and quickly delete spam users at once.
+For use this function, go to WP Console->Users->Check for spam.

 = Low false/positive rate =
 This plugin uses multiple anti-spam tests to filter spam bots with lower false/positive rate as possible.
 Multiple anti-spam tests avoid false/positive blocks for real website visitors even if one of the tests failed.